otoolep/questdb.io/website/blog/2020-05-01-faster-more-accurate-sums.md

 ![alt-text](assets/bench-kahan-kdb-clickhouse.png)

 The three databases are summing naively at roughly the same speed.
 However, this summation method is inaccurate.
-When using compensated sum (Kahan's algorithm), Clickhouse's performs twice as slow while QuestDB's performance only deteriorates by 9%. kdb+ did not seem to offer compensated summation.
+When using compensated sum (Kahan's algorithm), Clickhouse's performs 55% slower.
+QuestDB's performance deteriorates by 9%. kdb+ did not seem to offer compensated summation.

 We are conscious this benchmark is not representative of any particular use case.
 We chose this test because